1tablespoonsolive oil(or butter) - I like a combination

 Assemble the Pizza: Spread the Alfredo sauce evenly over the dough or brush the crust with garlic chili olive oil (see note*), to within ½ inches of the edge.
 Sprinkle with ½ cup of cheese.
 Top with cooked steak and onions, followed by green peppers and mushrooms.
 Finish with the remaining cheese.Lightly sprinkle with salt and cracked black pepper, to taste, if desired.

-Bake: Place in the oven and bake for 10–12 minutes, or until the crust is golden and the cheese is melted.
+Bake: Place the pizza in the oven and bake for 10–12 minutes, or until the crust is golden and the cheese is melted.
 For an extra golden top, broil for 1–2 minutes, watching closely so it doesn’t burn.

 Notes

 Prep and Cook Time Will Vary based on whether you make everything from scratch or use store-bought items.
-Time varies with each step and will depend on whether you saute the veggies, cook a steak, use shaved steak, or use leftovers.*Alfredo or Garlic Chili Oil Base: This pizza is delicious with either base.
+Time varies with each step and will depend on whether you sauté the veggies, cook a steak, use shaved steak, or use leftovers.*Alfredo or Garlic Chili Oil Base: This pizza is delicious with either base.
 I prefer a homemade Alfredo sauce (but you can use a jarred one) or try the garlic chili blend.Garlic Chili Oil Recipe:

 1 Tablespoon olive oil